filmstarr/iOS.MF/README.md

 Press and hold the previous/next page buttons to go to first/last page respectively.

-Two finger tap inside topic to activate quick reply, alternatively tap on the topic title.
+Tap on the topic title to access quick reply..

 Credits
 ==============